A Dozen Measures of a Fundable 501(c)(3) or (c)(4) Nonprofit Organization

 - Has a clear achievable mission and vision to actually achieve mission, including strategic and operational long-range plans tied to realistic budgets.

-- Has sound business practices, and delivers services promised on time and budget.
+- Has sound business practices, and delivers services as promised on time and within budget.

-- Evaluates programs and processes on a regular basis to ensure effectiveness and make improvements.
+- Evaluates programs and processes on a regular basis to ensure effectiveness and makes improvements.

 - Has capable leadership.

 - Has effective mission achieving programs that make a difference.

 - Has adequate tools, including basic facilities, financial management systems, communications, IT, technical, website, donor management.